 At check-in desk, passengers receive their boarding card, that shows the time expected for the boarding.
 The gate will be displayed on the monitor 45 minutes before departure.
 The time limit for the check-in is 35 minutes before departure.
 However it depends on the airlines company regulation, it is always recommended to ask them for doubts or explanations.

 Boarding takes place about 30 minutes before departure.

 Once check-in has been completed, passengers should be in the departures area at least 15 minutes prior to boarding time.

-Boarding passes are required for boarding and should be kept within easy reach together with any necessary personal identification.
-At the gate, the boarding passes are collected by the ground staff and the passenger maintains the stub indicating his or her assigned seat on the flight.
+Boarding cards are required for boarding and should be kept within easy reach together with any necessary personal identification.
+At the gate, the boarding cards are collected by the ground staff and the passenger maintains the stub indicating his or her assigned seat on the flight.

 Stowed luggage has to be collected at the baggage belts located in the Air Side.
 Above each conveyor belt there is a monitor showing the flight and the destination of origin of the baggage.

 At departure, passengers are asked to label their luggage with their first name and surname and to ensure that the receipt of checked baggage is attached to the ticket at the time of check-in, which will be used to identify the baggage on arrival.